How and Where Doctors Should Focus on Reputation Management

 Why You May Want to Consider a Reputation Management Company

-As you can no doubt see, effective and proactive reputation management is labor intensive and has a lot of moving parts.
+As you can no doubt see, effective and proactive reputation management is labor-intensive and has a lot of moving parts.
 Most medical practices don’t have the time and manpower to make sure reputation management (and reputation marketing, for that matter) works at optimum levels.

 But when reputation management is a well-oiled machine, the positive impact it has on a practice’s growth can be significant.
 A quality reputation management company will have a full complement of specialists that can tailor management to your office’s specific needs.

 These companies can monitor physician listing sites, patient reviews across many search engines and review sites, manage your office’s website.
-A crucial part of the job is to keep your practice informed about their findings in a timely manner that allows quick response.
+A crucial part of the job is to keep your practice informed about their findings in a timely manner that allows a quick response.

 Today’s reputation management agencies oversee each medical practice’s individual situation.
 Algorithms designed by the best agencies tailor a course of action that specifically targets your needs.
 This means that reputation marketing through an agency includes reputation repair through the removal of erroneous reviews from the search engine results in addition to providing ongoing monitoring.